ctrlaltdeleon/infinitygauntlet/journal/journal-2019.md

 # May 18, 2019

-- What's `React Hooks`?
+- What's `React.js Hooks`?
-  - If you're familiar with `Redux`, it's a state management system for your app.
+  - If you're familiar with `Redux.js`, it's a state management system for your app.
-  - It's slowly being included in `React`, previous being `React Context`, but `React Hooks` provides a more fulfilling role.
+  - It's slowly being included in `React.js`, previous being `React.js Context`, but `React.js Hooks` provides a more fulfilling role.
-- `React Hooks` replacing `Redux` seems to be a hot topic nowadays, it'll depend more on what each has to offer as `React Hooks` is new.
+- `React.js Hooks` replacing `Redux.js` seems to be a hot topic nowadays, it'll depend more on what each has to offer as `React.js Hooks` is new.

 # May 17, 2019